Transverse Surgery on Knots in Contact 3-Manifolds: Open Book Decompositions

 The matrix is invertible, so we see that $a = q + p - np$, and $b = np - q$.

-After doing inadmissible $1/n$-surgery, we note that on the Farey tessellation, the label $1/n$ has moved to West, the label $1/(n-1)$ has moved to North.
+After doing inadmissible $1/n$-surgery, we note that on the Farey graph, the label $1/n$ has moved to West, the label $1/(n-1)$ has moved to North.
 The label we have called $r'$ is at the point in between West and North corresponding to how $r$ was sitting relative to $1/n$ and $1/(n-1)$.
 We can conclude that $r' = a\cdot(\infty)\oplus b\cdot(-1)$, or more explicitly,

+\begin{prop} Let $r = p/q > 0$ be a rational number, and let $n$ be a positive integer such that $1/n < r$.
+The open book supporting inadmissible transverse $r$-surgery with respect to the page slope on the binding component $K$ is obtained by first adding $n$ positive Dehn twists about $K$, and then performing transverse admissible $r'$-surgery on $K$ (as in Prop~\ref{prop:admissible OBD}), where $r' = \frac{p}{q-np}.$ \end{prop}

 \begin{remark} In the case of integer surgery, our open books are identical to those of Lisca and Stipsicz \cite{LS:surgery}.
-In addition, although he does not explicitly construct such examples, our open books for integer surgery can be constructed using the fibre sum operation of Klukas \cite{Klukas}.\end{remark}
+In addition, although he does not explicitly construct such examples, our open books for integer surgery can be constructed using the fibre sum operation of Klukas \cite{Klukas}.
+The construction of Baker, Etnyre, and van Horn-Morris in \cite{BEVHM} does not cover the case $r > 0$. \end{remark}

 \begin{remark} Since the construction depends on the page slope, lowering the page slope by positive stabilisations prior to beginning the construction will give alternative open books for the same inadmissible surgery.
 Note that by stabilising sufficiently many times, we can ensure that the page slope is smaller than any given slope.
 Thus this construction allows us to create open books for any inadmissible transverse surgery, even if the slope is smaller than the original page slope.
-Of course, once the inadmissible surgery coefficient is lower than the original page slope, the result is overtwisted. \end{remark}
+Of course, if the inadmissible surgery coefficient is lower than the original page slope, the result is overtwisted. \end{remark}

-\begin{example} If we stabilise $3$ times, the effect on the Farey tessellation labeling is to keep West's label fixed, to change East's label to $-3$, and to change South's label to $-2$.
-Thus, performing $+1$ surgery with respect to the new page slope relabels West with $-2$, and hence is the same as performing inadmissible transverse $-2$-surgery on the binding component.\end{example}
+\begin{example} If we stabilise $3$ times, the effect on the Farey graph labeling is to keep West's label fixed, to change East's label to $-3$, and to change South's label to $-2$.
+Thus, performing $(+1)$-surgery with respect to the new page slope relabels West with $-2$, and hence is the same as performing inadmissible transverse $-2$-surgery on the binding component.\end{example}

 \begin{example} In Figure~\ref{fig:8over11}, we see an open book for inadmissible transverse $8/11$-surgery on the right-handed trefoil in $(S^3,\xi_{\rm{std}})$ with self-linking $1$.
 We see this by noticing that $1/2 < 8/11 < 1$, so we start by performing two negative Dehn twists around the binding.
 After that, we follow the process for admissible transverse $-8/5$-surgery, as $\frac{8}{11-2\cdot8} = -\frac{8}{5}$.
 This then follows the same steps as in Example~\ref{eg:neg8over5}. \end{example}